mad honey aka rhododendron honey aka deli bal

 As for the dose, a quantity of between 1 teaspoonful and 2 table spoonfuls, either neat or diluted in milk, or in the form of sherbets, is usually recommended in traditional Pontus.
 It depends a lot on the grayanotoxin concentration in honey (H.V.
 Harissis, G. Mavrofridis, 2013).

-Heals fracture faster
+Heals fractures faster

 In a study conducted by Sahin A and published in 2018, compared the effect of “mad honey” and propolis on fracture healing, using radiological and histopathological analysis.
 The study showed that grayanotoxin-containing “mad honey” and propolis can accelerate fracture healing.
 Propolis was more effective than mad honey over both 15- and 30-day treatment periods.